-Charity for Kids offer grants for essential disability equipment that may not be available via usual channels or is outside of a families budget.
+Charity for Kids offer grants for families living in the Hastings in Rother area for essential disability equipment that may not be available via usual channels or is outside of a families budget.

 Supporting partially sighted and blind people to live as others do, with access to work, grants, education and much more to make sure that their lives are happy and fulfilled.

 Zebras Recreation Fund has been launched in January 2018.

 The charity provides recreational funding to people living with disabilities, and those who have undiagnosed conditions that limit their daily life.The funding will give people the chance to access leisure facilities and recreation where they want and in their own free time.
 The funding can be put towards a family holiday or short break.
 The funding is available to disabled children and adults throughout the UK.

 The Sunshine Fund provide grants for specialist equipment and resources for children and young people with complex needs and disabilities living in the North East of England.